Assistant Professor of Biostatistics

 Overview

-I am currently an Assistant Professor of Biostatistics at Brown University’s Department of Biostatistics.
-My methodological research centers around developing Bayesian methods for flexible causal effect estimation with observational data.
-These methods blend principled causal reasoning, nonparametric Bayesian modeling, and efficient computation to build tools for data-driven decision making.
+I am currently an Assistant Professor of Biostatistics at Brown University.
+I received my PhD in Biostatistics from the University of Pennsylvania.
+My research centers around developing Bayesian nonparametric methods for causal estimation, with a focus on estimating causal effects of sequential treatment decisions made with incomplete information.
+These methods blend principled causal reasoning, nonparametric Bayesian modeling, and efficient computation to build systems for data-driven decision making.
+Accordingly, I work in applied areas focusing on chronic diseases that require consistent management over time rather than "one-and-done" treatments.
+Examples range from cancer and HIV to osteoporosis and hypertension.

 Brown Affiliations